To get the best experience while viewing this site, it is recommended that you upgrade to a modern browser version of Chrome or Firefox.

 The endocrine system makes hormones.
 These are chemicals that control and coordinate many things in your body.
 This includes your:

-Below is a list of hormones what they do in your body:
+Below is a list of hormones and what they do in your body:

 Hormone name